riconaef/Guess-Game/README.md

 "pip install guessgame"

-The game can then be played in the terminal.
+The game can then be played in the terminal by typing:

+"from guessgame import game"

 ## File Descriptions <a name="files"></a>